bmershon/catalog/README.md

 [My Struggle](http://www.amazon.com/My-Struggle-Karl-Ove-Knausgaard/dp/1935744860).
 I've read the third book of the 6-part series.
 He's a contemporary literary superstar for a reason, and that reason is not his gorgeous Nordic hair.

 [Delerious New York](http://www.amazon.com/Delirious-New-York-Retroactive-Manifesto/dp/1885254008) by Rem Koolhaas.
-"Rem Koolhaas's celebration and analysis of New York depicts the city as a metaphor for the incredible variety of human behavior."
+Coney Island as an expression of human ingenuity and willingness to experiment with architectural form.
+Luna Park and the Incubator building, where "old technology sanctions new technology."
+Elisha Otis's demonstration of an elevator's safety mechanisms: the dramatic cutting of the elevator's rope by its creator standing on the platform and the subsequent failure of any harm to come to him.
+"The anticlimax as denouement, the non-event as triumph."

 ```